 Coastal Villages place type

-The Strategic framework outlines the 20-year vision for growth and development in the Moreton Bay Region.
-It divides the region into 13 place types.
-These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout the Moreton Bay Region.
+The Strategic framework outlines the 20-year vision for growth and development in Moreton Bay.
+It divides the City into 13 place types.
+These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout Moreton Bay.
 Coastal Villages are one of these 13 place types.

 Coastal Villages are small settlements that cater for coastal living.
 These villages vary in population and the variety of community services and facilities available.

-These places have their own unique characteristics, providing important lifestyle and recreation options for people wanting to enjoy the region’s foreshore and waterways.
+These places have their own unique characteristics, providing important lifestyle and recreation options for people wanting to enjoy Moreton Bay’s foreshore and waterways.

 These places can also be exposed to existing and future coastal hazard events.
 This is a significant consideration in the future development of these areas and need to be balanced with the interests of residential lifestyle and tourism.